Nirmata-Labs/ESP32-MQTT-API-Decentraland/README.md

 7. Modify the decentraland instance code to make an HTTP GET request to the Node-RED server and retrieve the weather state.

-8. Implement the logic in the decentraland instance to toggle the cloud object based on the received weather state.

-9. Run the decentraland instance and observe the cloud object's behavior as it reflects the calculated weather state.

 ## Repository Contents

-- `esp32_code.ino`: Arduino code for the ESP32 device, responsible for reading sensor data and sending it via MQTT.
+- `ESP32_MQTT.ino`: Arduino code for the ESP32 device, responsible for reading sensor data and sending it via MQTT.

-- `node_red_flow.json`: Node-RED flow configuration, defining the MQTT message handling and weather state calculation.
+- `flow.json`: Node-RED flow configuration, defining the MQTT message handling and weather state calculation.

-- `decentraland_instance_code.js`: Example code for the decentraland instance, making an HTTP GET request to retrieve the weather state and toggle the cloud object.

 ## License